IntuitionLabs

 Lamar Health

 Lamar Health has built a specialty-focused AI automation platform that integrates deeply with clinical workflows.
-Founded by former CoverMyMeds executives and Stanford engineers, Lamar’s system learns and connects to all major EHRs/PBM systems to automate prior authorizations.
-For instance, Lamar partnered with Uptiv Health (an infusion care provider) to “automate complex administrative tasks in the prior authorization process,” thereby slashing labor costs and time from referral to treatment ( hlth.com) ( www.lamarhealth.com).
+Founded in 2021 by former CoverMyMeds executives and Stanford engineers, Lamar's system learns and connects to all major EHRs/PBM systems to automate prior authorizations.
+In March 2025, Lamar formed a strategic partnership with Uptiv Health (an infusion care provider) to "automate complex administrative tasks in the prior authorization process," thereby slashing labor costs and time from referral to treatment ([18]) ([19]).
+Uptiv Health's CEO noted the partnership "allows us to allocate resources away from administrative burdens and toward creating exceptional patient experiences" ([19]).
 The platform provides real-time feedback on payer policies and a unified dashboard for submission status.
-Its design goal is to “prevent patients from falling through the cracks” by creating safeguards and rules-based checks so that referrals, lab orders, and medication orders all proceed without manual oversight (unless an exception arises) ( hlth.com) ( www.lamarhealth.com).
-In short, Lamar Health brings AI to automate the hardest parts of specialty pharmacy administration.
+Its design goal is to "prevent patients from falling through the cracks" by creating safeguards and rules-based checks so that referrals, lab orders, and medication orders all proceed without manual oversight (unless an exception arises).
+Backed by Y Combinator, Lamar Health continues to expand its reach in the specialty pharmacy AI space ([20]).

 EmpiRx Health (Clinically™ Platform)

-EmpiRx Health (a PBM) has introduced Clinically™, an AI-powered “pharmacy care platform” that combines claims adjudication, clinical review, and population-health analytics in one system ( www.prnewswire.com).
-While aimed at PBMs, Clinically exemplifies specialty pharmacy trends: it gives pharmacists a comprehensive, unified view of each patient’s therapy – streamlining data from labs, prescriptions, and patient touchpoints.
-By integrating proven technologies under one roof, Clinically enables “a seamless and unified technology and data experience,” which EmpiRx says strengthens patient outcomes and transparency ( www.prnewswire.com).
-Notably, Clinically was built to put pharmacists at the center of care and to improve coordination with providers.
+EmpiRx Health (a PBM) has introduced Clinically™, an AI-powered "pharmacy care platform" that combines claims adjudication, clinical review, and population-health analytics in one system ([21]).
+While aimed at PBMs, Clinically exemplifies specialty pharmacy trends: it gives pharmacists a comprehensive, unified view of each patient's therapy – streamlining data from labs, prescriptions, and patient touchpoints.
+Built on the Johns Hopkins ACG risk-stratification model, the platform uses AI-powered predictive modeling to enable pharmacists to make optimal clinical decisions, especially for patients requiring complex care ([21]).
+At the heart of EmpiRx's approach is a Medication Optimization operating model: in-house pharmacists deploy a custom-built Population Health Engine integrated in the Clinically platform, with risk-stratified rules to identify intervention opportunities ([22]).
+In 2025, EmpiRx was selected by Giant Eagle, a major supermarket and pharmacy retailer, to manage pharmacy benefits for its workforce.
 Although not a retail pharmacy system per se, its focus on clinically-driven workflows and advanced decision support mirrors what specialty pharmacies seek to achieve: closing care gaps and ensuring therapy success through better intelligence.

 Bayvrio (Pharmacy Marketplace Platform)

-Bayvrio’s platform takes a different angle: it’s a pharmacy benefit design marketplace built on advanced technology ( www.bayvrio.com).
-Launched in 2025, Bayvrio allows payers and PBMs to cherry-pick best-in-class specialty pharmacy services and vendors and “plug them into their own unified platform.”
-In other words, rather than a single monolithic system, organizations can assemble customized solutions (e.g. patient engagement tools, dispensing networks, PAP management) through one interoperable architecture ( www.bayvrio.com).
-This “first-of-its-kind” model gives plans unprecedented flexibility and visibility into benefits admin while aiming for cost savings.
-For specialty pharmacies, Bayvrio’s approach highlights the trend towards modular, cloud-based platforms: pharmacies can participate in these marketplaces or offer components (like ordering and distribution services) that plug into a larger tech ecosystem.
-Bayvrio’s own tech stack provides the integration framework and data analytics needed to coordinate these disparate services ( www.bayvrio.com).
+Bayvrio's platform takes a different angle: it's a pharmacy benefit design marketplace built on advanced technology ([23]).
+Launched in August 2025, Bayvrio allows payers and PBMs to cherry-pick best-in-class specialty pharmacy services and vendors and "plug them into their own unified platform."
+In other words, rather than a single monolithic system, organizations can assemble customized solutions (e.g. rebates and dispensing networks, integrated cash programs, copay assistance, formularies, clinical solutions) through one interoperable architecture ([23]).
+In March 2025, MedImpact Holdings – which serves more than 20 million members and manages $40 billion in annual transactions – made a strategic investment in Bayvrio to accelerate marketplace development and launch ([24]).
+The marketplace has since expanded into biosimilars: an unbranded biosimilar ustekinumab-aekn became available through the Bayvrio Marketplace starting January 2026 ([25]).
+For specialty pharmacies, Bayvrio's approach highlights the trend towards modular, cloud-based platforms: pharmacies can participate in these marketplaces or offer components that plug into a larger tech ecosystem.

 CassianRx (Patient Engagement Platform)

 Summary: These platforms illustrate how technology is reshaping specialty pharmacy.
 Traditional pharmacy systems like WellSky CareTend, McKesson EnterpriseRx, and PrimeRx focus on integrating dispensing and reporting under one roof.
-Others – such as Inovalon’s ScriptMed, Mandolin, Lamar Health, and House Rx – apply cloud computing and AI to automate the most cumbersome tasks (claims, authorizations, referrals).
+Others – such as Inovalon's ScriptMed, Mandolin, Lamar Health, and House Rx – apply cloud computing and AI to automate the most cumbersome tasks (claims, authorizations, referrals).
+The scale of investment is notable: House Rx raised $55M and Mandolin secured $40M in 2025 alone, reflecting strong venture confidence in AI-driven pharmacy automation.
 Bayvrio and Clinically show that modular, data-driven architectures are emerging for payers and pharmacies alike.
 Finally, patient-centered platforms like CassianRx underscore the emphasis on engagement and adherence.
-Together, these “top 10” solutions reflect a broader trend: as specialty drugs dominate healthcare spending, dedicated clinical management platforms are critical for streamlining operations, ensuring compliance, and ultimately improving patient outcomes ( www.santelog.com) ( www.prnewswire.com).
+Together, these "top 10" solutions reflect a broader trend: as specialty drugs approach $265 billion in annual U.S. spending and the pharmacy management system market surpasses $100 billion, dedicated clinical management platforms are critical for streamlining operations, ensuring compliance, and ultimately improving patient outcomes.

 DISCLAIMER